 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-My 5-ingredient oat protein cookies are the healthy, satisfying, quick & easy snack you need to make!
-They are vegan, oil-free gluten-free, and have 70 calories and 4.1 grams protein each.
+Vegan oat protein cookies are the healthy, satisfying, quick & easy snack you need to make!
+Made with 5 ingredients, they are vegan, oil-free, gluten-free, and have 70 calories and 4.1 grams protein each.

 I’m swamped.
 And so is our backyard.